jd657824/wasatch_archaeo.github.io/_posts/2025-03-14-Blog Index.md

 Title: How Landscapes Shape Cultural-Ecological Patterns
 Highlights:
-	•	Defines the concept of topographic regionalization—prioritizing landforms as the key factor in dividing regions.
+	•	Defines the practice of classifying areas based on landforms—mountain ridges, plateaus, basins.
-	•	Illustrates the approach’s utility in understanding biodiversity, climate variability, and cultural adaptations.
+	•	Shows how altitude, slope, and geomorphology influence microclimates and biotic communities.
-	•	Discusses applications in southwestern Wyoming, showing how mountain ridges, valleys, and river basins form microclimates.
+	•	Illustrates southwestern Wyoming as a case study, emphasizing mountain-valley transitions.

-Read the full post →
+Read Full Post →

 ⸻